kgv/cargo-pretty/README.md

 ## Usage

-Format the `Cargo.toml` file from the current directory and print it to stdout:
+Looks for the `Cargo.toml` file starting from the current directory, formats and prints it to stdout:

 `cargofmt`

+Looks for the `Cargo.toml` file starting from the current directory, formats and overwrites it:

+`cargofmt --output=file`

-Format and overwrite the `Cargo.toml` file from the current directory with
+Looks for the `Cargo.toml` file starting from the current directory, formats and overwrites it with backup:
-backup:

 `cargofmt --backup --output=file`

+Looks for the `Cargo.toml` file starting from the `./config` directory, formats and overwrites it:

+`cargofmt --config-path=./config --output=file`

-Print active config to stdout:
+Prints active config to stdout:

 `cargofmt config`

-Print default config to stdout:
+Prints default config to stdout:

 `cargofmt config default`

-Write active config to file:
+Writes active config to file:

 `cargofmt config --output=config.toml`